 The 49 Palms Oasis Trail leads to one of five hidden fan palm oases located throughout Joshua Tree National Park.
 The oasis provides a welcome refuge for desert wildlife and is a great place to watch birds.
 Tucked along the northern boundary of the park, this 3-mile trek is one of Joshua Tree National Park’s more popular hikes – and for good reason.
 Not only does the trail lead to a hidden oasis, it also provides incredible views of the town of Twentynine Palms.

 Don’t be fooled into thinking this is an easy hike, however.
 Even though the trail is only 3 miles long, it requires hiking up and down hills which can be especially difficult during hot weather.
-Several people have died on the trail from heat-related illnesses who weren’t prepared for the desert climate.
 Avoid the heat and plan to tackle this hike in the early morning or evening hours (or better yet, in the winter).